FishKeepingAnswers.com is reader-supported. When you buy through links on our site we may earn a commission.

 There are two signs to look out for if you are wondering whether or not your Red Cherry Shrimp will have babies.

-Firstly, when the female Red Cherry Shrimp starts developing eggs internally, their golden color can often be seen inside her body.
+Firstly, when the female Red Cherry Shrimp starts developing eggs internally, its golden color can often be seen inside her body.
 This gold-colored patch is referred to as a saddle.

 The developing eggs are often easier to see in Red Cherry Shrimp that have less color, as with the shrimp in the image below.
 With very colorful Red Cherry Shrimp it may not be possible to see the eggs at all.